maxlit/workshops/README.rst

 **Remark**.
 The source file of the presentation is an *org* file which is converted to a *tex* file which is used to produce the *pdf* file.

-Basic numerics for applied mathematical finance
+Basic numerics for applied mathematical finance in R
 ---------------------

 **What is all about?**